MicrosoftDocs/azure-docs/articles/data-factory/v1/data-factory-azure-ml-batch-execution-activity.md

 See [Introduction to Azure Data Factory](data-factory-introduction.md) and [Build your first pipeline](data-factory-build-your-first-pipeline.md) articles to quickly get started with the Azure Data Factory service.

-### Data Factory and Machine Learning together
+### Data Factory and Machine Learning Studio (classic) together
-Azure Data Factory enables you to easily create pipelines that use a published [Azure Machine Learning][azure-machine-learning] web service for predictive analytics.
+Azure Data Factory enables you to easily create pipelines that use a published [Azure Machine Learning Studio (classic)][azure-machine-learning] web service for predictive analytics.
 Using the **Batch Execution Activity** in an Azure Data Factory pipeline, you can invoke an Azure Machine Learning Studio (classic) web service to make predictions on the data in batch.
 See Invoking an Azure Machine Learning Studio (classic) web service using the Batch Execution Activity section for details.

 Over time, the predictive models in the Azure Machine Learning Studio (classic) scoring experiments need to be retrained using new input datasets.
 You can retrain an Azure Machine Learning Studio (classic) model from a Data Factory pipeline by doing the following steps: